TheDoctor0/laravel-stubs/README.md

 # Laravel Stubs

-This package contains opinionated versions of the Laravel stubs for Artisan make commands.
+This package contains opinionated versions of the Laravel 7.x (and later) stubs for Artisan make commands.

 ## Changes